-For Unix, *BSD and Linux, all configuration files are located in /etc/privoxy/ by default.
-For MS Windows, OS/2, and AmigaOS these are all in the same directory as the Privoxy executable.
-The name and number of configuration files has changed from previous versions, and is subject to change as development progresses.
+For Unix, *BSD and GNU/Linux, all configuration files are located in /etc/privoxy/ by default.
+For MS Windows and OS/2 these are all in the same directory as the Privoxy executable.

 The installed defaults provide a reasonable starting point, though some settings may be aggressive by some standards.
 For the time being, the principle configuration files are:

-The main configuration file is named config on Linux, Unix, BSD, OS/2, and AmigaOS and config.txt on Windows.
+The main configuration file is named config on GNU/Linux, Unix, BSD, and OS/2, and config.txt on Windows.
 This is a required file.

 match-all.action is used to define which "actions" relating to banner-blocking, images, pop-ups, content modification, cookie handling etc should be applied by default.
 It should be the first actions file loaded.